 Mild cognitive impairment (MCI)

-Mild cognitive impairment (MCI) is the stage between the expected cognitive decline of normal aging and the more serious decline of dementia.
-It can involve problems with memory, language, thinking and judgment that are greater than normal age-related changes.
+Mild cognitive impairment (MCI) is the stage between the expected decline in memory and thinking that happens with age and the more serious decline of dementia.
+MCI may include problems with memory, language or judgment.

 - You forget things more often.

-- You start to have trouble finding your way around familiar environments.
+- You start to have trouble finding your way around places you know well.

 - Your family and friends notice any of these changes.